InsultingPros/KF1066/VariousQOL_Fixes.md

     CrossbuzzsawBlade.Destroy();
 }
 ```

-90% of players doesn't pickup their buzzsaws (even if they are lucky not to shoot saws at places where they cant be picked up again), they just refil and continue the spam.
-And the annoying noise will become more and more strong and frequant.
-You can't deal with it in any way.
-So i'd say removing them every wave is pretty fair.
+# Inadequate Match End

-## Inadequate match end
+### Genaral Information
 If a lone player joins to empty server as a spectator / usual player and then leave, game thinks that team is wiped and triggers voting -> map switch.
-Flame made a [CancelPLME](http://killingfloor.ru/xforum/threads/boremsja-s-avarijnym-zaversheniem-karty-do-nachala-igry.4300/) which spawns a `GameRule` and modifies `CheckEndGame` function to check lobby state.
-You can add the same check to your `KFGameType`'s `CheckEndGame`.
+Add an additional check to your `KFGameType` -> `line 4736: CheckEndGame(...)` so lobby state will be excluded.
 ```unrealscript
 function bool CheckEndGame(PlayerReplicationInfo Winner, string Reason) ...